Grease Trap Installation

 - For restaurants multiplying the number of seats by 1 to 2 gallons per seat times, the number of hours of operation gives a rough estimate.

 Traps as large as 50 gallons are often installed indoors, right by or underneath a sink.
 Easy access makes installation a lot easier and less expensive, but these smaller units require more frequent maintenance and may be more expensive in the long run.
-Big models above 500 gallons or so are the ones usually referred to as interceptors.
-Their operation is the same, but their huge size means excavation, specialized plumbing, and paving.
 You’ll want an experienced plumbing contractor such as ASAP to coordinate these efforts and make sure everything’s exactly right before being covered.

 Schedule An Appointment Now!
 (480) 336-9235